Pasar Kliwon, Pasar Kliwon, Surakarta

-Pasar Kliwon (/id/) is a village in the Pasar Kliwon in Surakarta, Central Java, Indonesia.
+Pasar Kliwon (/id/) is a Arab village in the Pasar Kliwon in Surakarta, Central Java, Indonesia.

 It is in the heart of Pasar Kliwon district and is known as the Arab quarter of Surakarta.
 Many of the mosques in this village have different architecture than those located elsewhere in Surakarta.

 In earlier times, Pasar Kliwon was also the residence of clerks of Surakarta Sunanate.
 The clerks used a different style of Javanese script, called Pasar Kliwonan script.

 History

 The word Kliwon is originated from the name of the fifth-day in 5-day calendar system in javanese tradition, while Pasar is originally from word Bazaar which means a market in Indonesian language.